 Aare-Ware – Twin beaches of Ratnagiri

-Ratnagiri has the unique distinction of having twin beaches – beaches that can be seen from a height.
-As you travel between Ratnagiri and Ganpatipule, you would see the road going up with the lovely view of the curved beaches.
+It has the unique distinction of having twin beaches – beaches that can be seen from a height.
+As you travel from the town to Ganpatipule, you would see the road going up with the lovely view of the curved beaches.
 I always enjoy watching the beaches from the top – they look so different as if waves are making a constant effort to make the sea and earth meet.
 Sometimes I feel waves are like messengers carrying the messages between the sea and the earth, or is it the sweet kiss between the two.

 At places, the shore has a very rocky edge – the play of waves on these rough random rocks is like watching a symphony with a chaotic rhythm.

 There are small tea stalls and coconut shops.
-If you are visiting Ratnagiri, it is one of the best spots to enjoy local drinks like Kokum Sherbet while admiring the nature from a vantage point.
+If you are visiting the place, it is one of the best spots to enjoy local drinks like Kokum Sherbet while admiring nature from a vantage point.

 Did you know that Bal Gangadhar Tilak was born in Ratnagiri?
 His house is now a museum dedicated to his life and works.
 A mid-sized house now has a life-sized statue of Tilak in its garden.